1757 - Austrian invasion of Silesia – The Prussians retreat to Lusatia

 - In the evening, the main body (24 bns, 35 sqns) of the army of the Prince of Prussia set off from Böhmisch-Leipa and retreated by a circuitous road.
 Zieten formed the rearguard with 5 grenadier bns (Gemmingen, Lubath, Ostenreich, Manteuffel, Unruh), Freibataillon le Noble, the Feldjäger zu Fuß and 25 sqns (Stechow Dragoons, 10 sqns of Puttkamer Hussars, 5 sqns of Wartenberg Hussars and 5 sqns of Werner Hussars).
 The difficult roads in the hills with their jolts and precipitous windings slowed the advance of the Prince of Prussia who encamped at Ober-Liebich.
 Meanwhile, Schmettau encamped to the north of Böhmisch-Kamnitz.

-- Maquire marched to Petersdorf (unidentified location) while Arenberg remained at Gabel.
+- Maquire marched to Petersdorf (present-day Petrovice/CZ) while Arenberg remained at Gabel.

 - Nádasdy remained at Gastorf (present-day Hoštka).

 On July 17, the Austrian main army, under Prince Charles and Daun, reached Niemes, not above 6,5 km from the eastern outpost of the Prince of Prussia.
-Maquire marched to Eichgraben (unidentified location), 5 km south of Zittau.
+Maquire marched to Eichgraben (now part of Zittau), 5 km south of Zittau.
 Meanwhile, Kheul advanced in two columns to Gabel with the second line of the right wing of main Austrian army.

 Since the fall of Gabel, Colonel von Diericke from Sers Fusiliers, who commanded at Zittau, was daily expecting an Austrian attack.
 The garrison consisted of 6 weak bns (Grenadier Battalion Bähr, Grenadier Battalion Kremzow, Kurssell Fusiliers, II./Markgraf Heinrich Fusiliers, I./Sers Fusiliers).
 Diericke posted his light guns at the best positions and cleared their line of fire.
 Zittau was a very important Prussian magazine which, including 900 four-horse wagons kept inside the town, could supply 40,000 men for a period of three weeks.